Lydiadel/Kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-This study was done with the objective to found out the goal of a Kickstarter dataset, focusing on the theater part to help a client actknowledge the relationship between the outcomes by launch date and outcomes based on goals.
+This analysis was done with the objective to found out the goal of a Kickstarter dataset, focusing on the theater subcategory to study the relationship between the outcomes by launch date and outcomes based on goals.

 ## Analysis and Challenges